 How Does Google’s Last Click Attribution Work Now?

-Marketing attribution is moving more toward mimicking how a consumer actually makes a purchase decision and less on a clinical, “one-single-event-caused-a-consumer-behavior” logic.
+Marketing attribution moves more toward mimicking how a consumer makes a purchase decision and less on a clinical, “one-single-event-caused-a-consumer-behavior” logic.

 How Does the New Google Attribution Work?

-Google Attribution will take into account any touchpoint a consumer has had with a brand – receiving or opening an email, watching a TV commercial, visiting a physical location like a restaurant or store – and, based off of that consumer’s continued behavior and cues, decide how likely or unlikely he or she is to a make a purchase.
-This takes marketing and consumer intelligence to a new level, and makes all of us – you, us and Google – better able to deliver marketing campaigns and messages to the right person in the right way, at the right time.
+Google Attribution will take into account any touchpoint a consumer has had with a brand – receiving or opening an email, watching a TV commercial, visiting a physical location like a restaurant or store – and, based on that consumer’s continued behavior and cues, decide how likely or unlikely he or she is to a make a purchase.
+This takes marketing and consumer intelligence to a new level and makes all of us – you, us, and Google – better able to deliver marketing campaigns and messages to the right person in the right way, at the right time.

 “The product uses machine learning, Google said, to assign a weighted value to every different touchpoint along consumers’ paths to purchase.
 The goal is to make sense of ad dollars’ effectiveness across different channels and devices.
 If a consumer’s last action before buying something is a Google search, for example, an earlier email campaign may also get its share of the credit.”

 Why Is the New Google Attribution Better?

 Think about the way you last bought a car.
 Chances are that you didn’t see an online ad, click on it, and suddenly decide to make a purchase.
 It is much more likely that you thought about buying a new car for months – maybe read some review articles on different models, watched various TV commercials, visited local dealerships’ websites to view inventory or look for deals, and probably even visited a few dealerships to test drive different options before ultimately making a purchase.